Montiey/KiCad-Footprints/README.md

 =====INSTALLING=====

 1. Copy the .wrl AND the .kicad_mod files for the footprints you need to a folder.
 This will be the "library" that you add to KiCad.
 Be sure to add .pretty to the name!
 KiCad will change it if you don't.

-Note: Move the .pretty folder to its final location (e.g. your Documents Library) BEFORE proceding.
+NOTE: Move the .pretty folder to its final location (e.g. your Documents Library) BEFORE proceding.
 2. Open KiCad.
 3. Tools > Footprint Editor
 4. Preferences > Footprint Libraries Manager